mikolka9144/TTW/docs/ttw/Compile guide.md

     - Install all required haxelibs by running `hmm install`
     - Restart IDE
 4. Prepare the code
-    - create "funkinGame" folder in the root directory and put in it a copy of a V-slice compatible engine (on v0.4.1)
+    - create "funkinGame" folder in the root directory and put into it a copy of V-slice compatible engine (on v0.4.1)
-    - install any extra mods you want to make use of in "funkinGame/mods"

 And you *should* be good to go.
 Head over to [Getting started](Getting%20started.md) if you're unsure what to do next.
-### TIP: if you Haxe issues with IDE, a simple restart fixes *most of* the problems